hwessels/microMUMMIEfly/README.md

 bpipe run -r parclip_pipe.sh prefix.fastq
 ```

-Example PARpipe output data files that serve as microMUMMIE input can be downloaded from [here]().
+Example PARpipe output data files that serve as microMUMMIE input can be found in the testdata subfolder or downloaded from [coming soon]().
+The required PARpipe output files (*prefix.clusters.csv, prefix.groups.csv and prefix.distribution*) of AGO1 PAR-CLIP data in Drosophila S2 cell can be found on [GEO](https://www.ncbi.nlm.nih.gov/geo/) under accession number [GSE109980]().

 <br>